anthonynguyen/mread/README.md

 # mrd

-Downloads manga from various sources
+Downloads manga from various sources.

+### Details

+Uses a plugin-based architecture for website backends.

 ### License